Canon G7 X Mark II vs Olympus E-M10 III

-The physical size and weight of the Canon G7 X Mark II and the Olympus E-M10 III are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+An illustration of the physical size and weight of the Canon G7 X Mark II and the Olympus E-M10 III is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 III is considerably larger (58 percent) than the Canon G7 X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the E-M10 III are weather-sealed.